 Modern Slavery Prevention Statement

-Modern Slavery Prevention Statement 2019-2020
+Modern Slavery Prevention Statement for the financial year 2021 – 2022

 Our Business Structure

-Our Company – Due Diligence
+Our Company – Due Diligence.

-Milk Procurement – Due Diligence
+Milk Procurement – Due Diligence.

 Every supplying farm must adhere to the Red Tractor Dairy Assurance Scheme standards, which contains a specific requirement that, where labour providers are used to supply temporary or permanent staff, a Gangmasters Licence must be held.
 External auditors visit each farm frequently to monitor conditions.